 Most of us have some shorter utensils, and at least a few really long utensils.
 This usually means wasted space whether you store them vertically or horizontally…but it doesn’t have to be that way!
 Make the most of the space in your drawers by storing them diagonally.

-Tension Rod to The Rescue- Under the sink kitchen storage
+12. Tension Rod to The Rescue- Under the sink kitchen storage

 This is a genius idea for under your sink in the kitchen.
 A tension rod will get a large number of cleaning bottles off the floor, clearing up tons of space in there.
 Just make sure that the tension rod is tightly hung to be able to support your bottles.
 This is a great DIY kitchen project for kitchens with limited storage space.

-Create Zones in Your Kitchen
+BONUS!
+Create Zones in Your Kitchen to keep things organized

 Creating zones in your kitchen is one of THE best ways to manage your space – by taking some time to be strategic about where you place things in your kitchen, you can create more space and make sure every bit of it is usable.